Intel building $20B Ohio chip facility amid global shortage

 Central Ohio, long known for a largely white-collar workforce, has added high-tech jobs in recent years, with Amazon, Facebook, and Google all building data centers in the region.

 Seewer reported from Toledo, Ohio.
-Associated Press writer Matt O'Brien in Providence, R.I., contributed to this report.
+Associated Press writer Matt O'Brien in Providence, Rhode Island, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.